viktorbobinski/viktorbobinski.github.io/_posts/2022-04-27-smart-notes.md

 categories: media
 ---

 Smart Notes is a Java desktop app to have frequently copied text at hand, easy to copy.
-It sorts the texts sorted from most to least used, as seen in the picture above.

 Link to Github repostory: [Smart Notes Github][smartnotes-github]

 ![Smart Notes app](/assets/smart_notes.png)

+On the top there is a list of all added texts, the copy button copies the selected text to clipboard.
+The texts are sorted from most to least used, as seen in the picture above.
+Below there is a field and button to insert new texts.

 Below most of the code of the app.
 A scroll pane is added on top where the texts will be displayed.
 A copy button which copies a highlighted text to the clipboard is added next.
 Finally a field to add a new text is added, together with the button which adds the text to the scroll pane.